Quercus robur

-Quercus robur, the pedunculate (or "English") oak, is a species of flowering plant in the beech and oak family, Fagaceae.
-It is a large tree, native to most of Europe and western Asia, and is widely cultivated in other temperate regions.
-It grows on soils of near neutral acidity in the lowlands and is notable for its value to natural ecosystems, supporting a very wide diversity of herbivorous insects and other pests, predators and pathogens.
+Quercus robur, pedunculate oak, European oak, or English oak, is a species of flowering plant in the beech and oak family, Fagaceae.
+It is a large tree, native to Europe and western Asia, and is widely cultivated in other temperate regions.
+It grows on soils of near neutral acidity in the lowlands and is notable for its value to natural ecosystems, supporting a diversity of herbivorous insects, acorn eating mammals and birds, and fungi.

+The common name pedunculate oak refers to the acorns being borne on a peduncule, or stalk.

+English oaks can live to very old ages, often growing for over 500 years, with some specimens believed to be over 1,000 years old They are characterised by thick and heavily fissured bark.

 Description

-Pedunculate oak is a deciduous tree up to 40 m tall, with a single stout trunk that can be as much as 11 m in girth (circumference at breast height) or even 14 m in pollarded specimens.
+Pedunculate oak is a deciduous tree, typically maturing at up to 20 m in height, and sometimes up to 40 m, with a single stout trunk typically reaching up to 4 m, sometimes exceeding 10 m in girth (circumference at breast height), or even reportedly 14 m in pollarded specimens.
 Older trees tend to be pollarded, with boles (the main trunk) about 3 m long.
 They often live longer and become more stout than unpollarded trees.